Understanding USDA Construction Loans

 Borrowers who don’t qualify for a government loan might consider a conventional one-time close construction loan.
 Conventional loans and USDA loans come with different sets of requirements, and you generally need a more favorable DTI to qualify for a conventional loan.
 One-time close construction loans not insured by the government typically require a down payment of 3% – 5% for a primary residence.

-That said, conventional construction loans also come with benefits and often have fewer overall requirements than government-backed loans, meaning buyers have more flexibility when choosing or building a home.
+That said, conventional construction loans also come with benefits.
+They often have fewer overall requirements than government-backed loans, meaning buyers have more flexibility when choosing or building a home.

 The Bottom Line

 While Rocket Mortgage doesn’t offer USDA construction loans, we can help you identify which type of mortgage is best for you.
-If you’re looking to get a mortgage on a home that’s already built, you can start the mortgage process online or give us a call at (833) 326-6018.
+If you’re in the market to buy an existing home, you can begin the mortgage approval process online or give us a call at (833) 326-6018.

 Related Resources